Holistic therapy FAQs

 Although 'complementary and alternative' is often used as a single term, there is a clear distinction between the two therapies:

-• Alternative medicine, on the other hand, is often used instead of conventional medicine - especially in circumstances where other methods have proven unsuccessful.
+- Alternative medicine, on the other hand, is often used instead of conventional medicine - especially in circumstances where other methods have proven unsuccessful.

 In many cases, complementary and alternative medicine is delivered in the form of integrative care.
-This means conventional medicine and complementary therapies are used alongside one another in a coordinated way - often delivered by a team of health professionals from both fields.
+This means conventional medicine and complementary therapies are used alongside one another - often delivered by a team of health professionals from both fields.
 For example, in the case of cancer care, patients may be offered complementary programmes such as massage therapy to help manage their stress and create an overall sense of well-being.

 Alternative and complementary therapies are widely used by individuals who feel they are not responding particularly well to conventional medicine, and are looking to try something different - either alongside their standard medical care or as an alternative.

 Ultimately, only you can decide whether alternative or complementary therapy will be useful.
 Our site offers lots of advice and information to help you make the most informed and beneficial decision.
-Take a look at our Therapies page to explore a range of CAM treatments and their uses.

 As it stands, the majority of alternative and complementary therapists are not currently regulated in the UK (with the exception of chiropodists, osteopaths, chiropractors and physiotherapists).
 This means there are no laws in position outlining the level of training and experience required in order to practise complementary or alternative therapy.

-How can I be assured of a practitioners' professionalism?
+How can I be assured of a practitioner's professionalism?

 Our verification process ensures that we only list therapists who have provided proof of a relevant qualification and insurance cover or proof of registration with a professional body.
 Once a therapist has been through our verification process, we will display a policy seal that you can see pictured to the left - as an indication of their professionalism.